wenb1n-dev/easyMcp/README.md

 MYSQL_ROLE=admin
 ```

-### 2. Step Two Create Your Own Tools
+### 2. Step Two Create Your Own Tool
-Add your own tool classes in the src/handles directory, refer to the example.py sample
+Add your own tool class in the `src/handles` directory, refer to the example.py sample

 * Inherit from BaseHandler
-* Define the name property, which is the tool's name
+* Define the `name` property, which is the name of the tool
-* Define the description property, which is the tool's description
+* Define the `description` property, which is the description of the tool
-* Implement the get_tool_description method, which tells the mcp client what your tool does
+* Implement the `get_tool_description` method, which tells the mcp client what your tool does
-* Implement the run_tool method, which is called by the mcp client to execute your tool's logic
+* Implement the `run_tool` method, which is the method called by the mcp client to use the tool; implement your tool logic here
-* Reference the new tool in __init__.py
+* Import the new tool in `__init__.py`

 example.py
 ```aiignore